DyfanJones/Blog/content/post/2019-09-13-athena-and-r-there-is-another-way.md

 ```
 ### ARN Roles:

 ARN roles are fairly useful if you need to assume a role that can connect to another AWS account and use the `Athena` in that account.
-Or whether you want to create a temporary connection with different permissions than your current role ([AWS documentation](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html)).
+Or whether you want to create a temporary connection with different permissions than your current role ([AWS ARN Documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html)).

-**Creating ARN role credentials before connecting to Athena:**
+**Assuming ARN role credentials before connecting to Athena:**
 ```r
 library(RAthena)
 library(DBI)